Last Updated on

 7. Olive Oil

 They include anti-inflammatory properties that help in reducing the skin rash on the face.
 Due to their gentle action on even the most sensitive skin, they are preferred by many parents.
-Cucumbers can be blended with oatmeal to form a thick paste.
-This can be applied to the affected area which helps alleviate the rash symptoms.
+Cucumbers can be blended with oatmeal to form a thick paste, which can be applied to the affected area which helps alleviate the rash symptoms.